adrianosferreira/docker-compose-files/README.md

 # Docker Compose Files
-A set of ready docker-composer files for many application types
+A set of ready docker-compose files for many application types